 Meme stocks took over mainstream media at the beginning of 2020 thanks to GameStop’s crazy rise on the financial market and its ever-looming short squeeze.
 Retail investors rallied together to make money at the expense of Wall Street short-sellers.
 For the past months, they’ve organised buying campaigns over social media to back some of the market's most shorted stocks and trigger short squeezes.

-The unprecedented market activity of this year has not only established a new category of stocks, but essentially defined a new kind of trading strategy.
+The unprecedented market activity of 2020/21 not only established a new category of stocks, but essentially defined a new kind of trading strategy.
 When trading meme stocks, the decision to buy or sell is based not on a company’s performance but on the hype it receives on social media.

 Meme stocks are characterized by high volatility and short-lived popularity, mainly fuelled by social media platforms.
 The focus is generally on heavily shorted stocks (stocks that short sellers bet on going down in price) that groups of retail investors decide to back in buying campaigns.
 Their goal is to force short sellers to close out their positions by buying shares of stock and thus pushing up the stock price.